Sleep and Aging: Sleep Guide for Seniors

 Fire hazards can also be a danger for older adults, so you should ensure that old or potentially faulty electronics are never left plugged in as these could start a fire.

 While we all may think of the bed as a safe haven, it can pose serious risks for accidents among the senior population.
+There are many important factor to consider when choosing the best mattress for seniors.

 Bed height should be carefully considered A bed that is too high, or even too low to the ground, could be a fall hazard.
 The ideal height for older adults should be around 20 to 23 inches high from the floor to the top of the mattress.
 While sitting on the edge of the bed, both feet should be able to reach the floor and rest flat.
 Bed height can be adjusted by choosing a different bed frame or purchasing bed risers.